mediachain/mediachain/docs/testnet.md

 Mediachain Labs has deployed a publicly accessible test network for use by the general public.

-The primary purpose of the TestNet is to give developers an opportunity to get a feel for the broader architecture of Mediachain as a network and begin experimenting with a shared metadata set.
+The primary purpose of the testnet is to give developers an opportunity to get a feel for the broader architecture of Mediachain as a network and begin experimenting with a shared metadata set.